 The purpose of this page is to explain how referential semantics works in IEML, and in particular how this metalanguage deals with proper nouns.
-I have distinguished between linguistic semantics and referential semantics here and there.
+I have made the distinction between linguistic semantics and referential semantics here and there.
 Nevertheless, in what follows, I remind the reader the main ideas on which this distinction is based.

 Linguistic semantics and referential semantics